antononcube/Raku-Chemistry-Stoichiometry/README.md

 # O
 ```

-Chemical element abbreviations can be obtained using the function `chemical-element-data` with the adverb `:abbr`:
+Chemical element abbreviations can be obtained using the function `chemical-element-data` with the adverbs
+`:symbol` or `:abbr`:

 ```perl6
 say chemical-element-data('oxygen'):symbol;         # 'O' from English